 What Information Was Involved?
-The information stored on the hard drive may have included your name, << Variable Text 2 - Data Elements >>.
+The information that was potentially impacted during this incident may have included your name, as well as your <<Variable 2>>.
+Please note that Aria is not aware of any attempted or actual misuse of this information.

-What We Are Doing.
-As soon as DDSD learned of the incident, we took the measures described above.
-We also implemented additional security features to reduce the risk of a similar incident occurring in the future.
-Furthermore, we reported the incident to the Portland Police Bureau and will provide whatever cooperation is necessary to hold the perpetrator(s) accountable, if possible.
-We are also providing you with information about steps you can take to help protect your personal information.
+What Are We Doing?
+As soon as Aria discovered the incident, we took the steps described above and implemented measures to enhance the security of our network and reduce the risk of a similar incident occurring in the future.
+Aria also reported the incident to the Federal Bureau of Investigation and is cooperating with any resulting investigation to hold the perpetrator(s) accountable.

-Additionally, we are offering you the opportunity to enroll in credit monitoring and identity protection services through IDX, at no cost to you.
-The IDX services, which are free to you upon enrollment, include <<12/24>> months of credit monitoring and CyberScan dark web monitoring, a \$1,000,000 identity fraud loss reimbursement policy, and fully managed identity theft recovery services.
-With this protection, IDX will help you to resolve issues if your identity is compromised.
+While we have no evidence that any of your information was misused, out of an abundance of caution, we are also offering you the ability to enroll in <12/24>> months of complimentary credit monitoring and identity protection services through IDX, a national leader in identity protection services.
+The IDX services, which are free to you upon enrollment, include a <12/24>> month subscription for the following: credit monitoring, CyberScan dark web monitoring, fully managed identity recovery services, and \$1 million in identity theft insurance coverage.
+With this protection, IDX will help you resolve issues if your identity is compromised.

-What You Can Do.
-Please review this letter carefully, along with the guidance included with this letter about additional steps you can take to protect your information.
-In addition, we encourage you to enroll in the credit monitoring and identity theft protection services we are offering through IDX at no cost to you.
-To receive credit monitoring services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.
+1 To receive credit monitoring services, you must be over the age of 18 and have established credit in the United States, have a Social Security number in your name, and have a U.S. residential address associated with your credit file.